-4.1.4 Target of opportunity (ToO) observations
+4.1.4 Target of Opportunity (ToO) observations

 Routine INTEGRAL science operations are being implemented using a pre-planned sequence of observations as a baseline.
-The gamma-ray sky is, however, highly variable and many of the mostly unpredictable Target of Opportunity events are scientifically important and often warrant to modify the pre-planned observing schedule.
+The gamma-ray sky is, however, highly variable and many of the mostly unpredictable ToO events are scientifically important and often warrant to modify the pre-planned observing schedule.
+Following a recommendation by the IUG, we have increased the time from to 3 Msec to be reserved for the execution of ToO observations.
+This is allocated for long-term planning before the start of the AO.
+Of course, if justified on the basis of scientific merit, more time may be allocated to ToO observations.